dmbarbour/glas/docs/GrammarLogicProg.md

 The 'grammar' and 'mixin' declarations may conveniently compile to the same underlying model, leveraging annotations to describe distinct usage assumptions.
 For example, we might insist mixins may extend grammars but not vice versa.
 We can check that multiple inheritance of grammars does not introduce conflicting definitions - that the G parameter and grammar contain no overlapping definitions.
 A few simple rules can mitigate known problems with multiple inheritance.

-Users might explicitly mark 'abstract' methods that should be overridden, or mark 'final' methods that should not be.
+Users can explicitly mark 'abstract' the methods that should be overridden, or mark 'final' the methods that should not be.
 These assumptions can also be checked.
+Abstract methods provide a simple basis for higher-order programming of grammar-logic systems, albeit second-class.

 ### Components and Namespaces